Family of freed hostage say he is frail and ‘the spark was gone from his eyes’

 The three Israeli men were released in the fifth round of exchanges of hostages for Palestinians jailed by Israel.

-They were forced to give statements before waving and being taken away by the Red Cross.
+They were forced to give statements before waving and being taken away by the International Committee of the Red Cross (ICRC), which facilitated the handover.

+The ICRC said it was “increasingly concerned about the conditions surrounding release operations” and “strongly” urged all parties, including the mediators, “to take responsibility to ensure that future releases are dignified and private”.

 Mr Sharabi and Mr Ben Ami were both seized from kibbutz Beeri, and Mr Levy was captured at the Nova music festival.

-“It’s haunting to see him like that.
-I can only imagine what the last 15 months has done to him to make him look like that.

-“I think it’s the light that’s gone from his eyes, that’s the most concerning thing, because physical pain and physical problems can be repaired much more easily than the mental ones.”
+“We just sat here and we cried.
+We cried for our loss.
+We cried with relief that Eli was on his way home.
+We cried for Yossi.
+Just, you know, mixed emotions.”

+They commented that it “looks as though he’s been to Belsen”, referring to the Second World War concentration camp.

-It is not known if Mr Sharabi is aware that his loved ones were killed but “we know that some of the terrorists did kill family members in front of the people they’ve taken hostage, purely for the psychological terror of it,” Mr Brisley said.
+It is not known if Mr Sharabi is aware that his loved ones were killed.

 “What is it going to do to the man when he finds out that they’re gone, because family is everything to him.